Wide plank European oak flooring running through a modern open plan kitchen, dining and living interior in a New Zealand home

 Case study: The CAB Residences, Auckland CBD

 The CAB (former Auckland City Council Building, the city’s first skyscraper, 1966) was redeveloped into apartments by Love and Co with interior design by Josephine Design.
 Over 700 m² of wide long-plank European oak with subtle bevels and multiple colour archetypes ran across the staged installation.
-European-made specification was non-negotiable for the project — the developer needed the consistency, FSC traceability, and dimensional stability that engineered European oak delivers, and the slab subfloor and apartment acoustic requirements ruled solid timber out structurally before any aesthetic conversation started.
+Consistency across a large staged installation was non-negotiable for the project — the developer needed the batch-to-batch consistency and dimensional stability that engineered European oak delivers, and the slab subfloor and apartment acoustic requirements ruled solid timber out structurally before any aesthetic conversation started.
 See the full CAB Residences case study.

 More project examples